lokomartin/okrotestaruymaski/README.md

 - Custom start message
 - Compatible with PublicLeech-like leechers (edit as video)
 - Compatible with TorToolkit-like leechers (send new video)
+- Send links with bot instead of user. (helps hiding user)

 </details>